daltonfern/daltonfern/README.md

 🎓 Coursework: Object-oriented Programming, Data Structures, Computer Networks, Algorithms, Operating Systems, Artificial Intelligence, Software Project Management

-💻 I have interned at SOTI Inc. as an SDET and currently seeking opportunities in Software Development/Engineering
+💻 I am a Graduate Game Engineer at 2K, passionate about game development.
+I have former internship experience as an SDET at SOTI Inc.

 👥 I am always welcome to meet like-minded individuals, so feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/daltonfern/)